zheng0xd/JATIC-internal-docs/docs/dev-process/index.md

 Within our program, each agile team is typically a single organization, developing a standalone product.
 While these products ultimately need to be complimentary in scope and operate interoperably, the standalone nature of each product greatly simplifies interdependencies and integration.

-In the following pages, we outline the roles, events, and practices that constitute our shared software development framework.
+In this section, we outline the roles, events, practices, and principles that constitute our shared software development process.